vnmsklnk/Interpreter-RegEx/README.md

-	let [var] = expr # Variable declaration, var is name of variable which consists of 'a' - 'z', 'A' - 'Z', '0' - '9' symbols print [var] # Statement for outputting variables printToDot [var] # Statement for outputting regular expression to .dot file
+	let [var] = expr # Variable declaration, var is name of variable which consists of 'a' - 'z', 'A' - 'Z', '0' - '9' symbols print [var] # Statement for outputting variables printToDot [var] # Statement for outputting regular expressions to .dot file

 Examples: